2 Part Course |

 This two-part course is a "need to know" for:

-• all professionals advising on the Official List rules for the listing of shares and the continuing obligations of listed companies.
+• All professionals advising on the new lighter regulation of Official List companies for the listing of shares and their continuing obligations.

-The content covered will give you a significant technical advantage in understanding the rules for the preparation and conduct of major share issues, the requirements for acquisitions and disposals by Official List companies and how quoted companies should identify and disclose inside information.
+The content covered will give you a significant technical advantage in understanding the rules for the preparation of prospectuses for IPOs and large share issues, the requirements when Official List companies make major acquisitions and disposals and how quoted companies should identify and disclose inside information.

 This course is also a “nice to know” for:

-Participants will learn about the general principles which underpin the FCA Prospectus Regulation Rules, Listing Rules and FCA Disclosure and Transparency Rules and be taught about their practical application regarding obtaining listings and executing further transactions.
+• Participants will learn about the general principles which underpin the FCA Listing Rules, PRM Prospectus Rules and Disclosure Rules, and be taught about their practical application regarding obtaining listings and executing further transactions.

-They will appreciate how the provisions of the Prospectus Regulation and the Market Abuse Regulation work in the UK and examine the different requirements of premium and standard listings compared to those of AIM.
+• They will appreciate how the provisions of the PRM Prospectus Rules and the Market Abuse Regulation work in the UK and examine the different requirements of ESCC listings

-In addition to comprehensive slides, the course documentation includes detailed notes on the rules, summaries of FSA/FCA enforcement cases for breaches of the rules, and extracts from the different types of a prospectus and circular covered in the course.
+• In addition to comprehensive slides, the course documentation includes summaries of FSA/FCA enforcement cases for breaches of the rules.

 Number of places: